Jumpsto23/git-basic-exercises/README.md

-My readme file for git basic exercise
+My readme file for git basic exercises and it is Fun.